What the GAPS is all about

 I have just one word of caution for you if you decide to start GAPS: it’s easy to go too low carb, especially at the beginning.
 You probably won’t be able to see it at the start but being too low carb long term, for a few months, is going to do you more bad than good.
 You might start feeling lethargic and unable to sleep at night, your energy levels will be low.
 That’s not because GAPS isn’t working but because you’re restricting your carbs too much.

 And I really can’t praise Cara’s GAPS resources enough.
-Not only she wrote an amazing e-book that serves as a thorough introduction to the GAPS diet, but she also has prepared plenty of GAPS-friendly meal plans.
+Not only has she written an amazing book that serves as a thorough introduction to the GAPS diet, but she also has prepared plenty of GAPS-friendly meal plans.
 Those are the meal plans that she and her family uses herself to help with her child’s autism.
 Switching to a GAPS diet can be hard, especially in the beginning, but having tested meal plans at hand really relieves you of some of the planning stress!
-And they were prepared by an expert so you know that they truly are GAPS-friendly!

 If you want to feel better then do give GAPS a try for those first 30 days.
-Even if you decide it’s not for you, you will still have done a full month of an amazing healing diet and your body is bound to thank for it!
+Even if you decide it’s not for you, after a full month of an amazing healing diet, your body will surely thank you for it!
 If you are on GAPS or are just planning to begin your healing journey, leave a comment so that we can all feel like a real community!